natehill22/JAVASCRIPT-PROJECTS/README.md

 # JAVASCRIPT-PROJECTS
 This repository is for my (Nathaniel Hill's) Tech Academy JavaScript projects.
-The projects within this folder were used primarily for learning and practicing new JavaScript concepts (including AJAX, JQuery, React, API fetches, etc.).
+The projects within this folder were used primarily for learning and practicing new JavaScript concepts (including AJAX, JQuery, React, JSX, API fetches, etc.).

 ## Projects:
 - [Student Portfolio](https://natehill22.github.io/)